 Our system draws surface water from Lake Erie.
 The intake is located three-quarters of a mile out in the lake off Cedar Point Chaussee.
-Lake water is gravity-fed into the Big Island Water Works by a 42" steel intake pipe.
-It was opened on 1/30, 2/14, and 3/6/2019.
+Lake water is gravity fed into the Big Island Water Works by a 42" steel intake pipe.
+We did not experience any issues with frazil ice requiring a switch to our emergency Sandusky Bay Intake in the winter of 2022.